-The School of Education is part of a global community of learners.
+The education discipline of the College of Education, Psychology and Social Work is part of a global community of learners.
 Scholars, teachers, researchers and administrators, model and advocate critical and humanistic concerns within education and teacher education.

 The core business of the School is the advancement, preservation and construction of knowledge:

 Our core business is underpinned by three interrelated commitments:

 - humane and trusting interpersonal and organisational relationships are modelled and essential to the our growth

 - educational programs explicitly contribute to the holistic formation (knowledge, understanding, skills, dispositions) and lifelong learning of students for vocational endeavour